redbugcrew/radicalise/README.md

 The SQLlite changes to the database can then be added to the migration file.
 These changes should be automatically run when you re-start the app, but if not, run `cargo sqlx migrate run`.

+### Frontend Backend Connection

+The backend publishes a description of its API using the OpenAPI specification.
+THis can be browsed and tested using the Swagger UI tool, which is served by the backend by the `/swagger-ui`.
+In local development mode that would be found at http://localhost:8000/swagger-ui

+The frontend uses client code to access the API that is auto-generated.
+To update this code, have the back end running, then run `npm run swagger` in the front end directory.